 4. Temple of Heaven | 天坛 Tiāntán

 One of the greatest pleasures in Beijing is the chance to enjoy the quiet serenity of the Temple of Heaven.
-It used to be a sacred sacrificial compound for the Ming and Qing-era royalty, but since then it has become a beautiful park with beautiful architectural symbols.
+It used to be a sacred sacrificial compound for the Ming and Qing-era royalty.
+Since then, it has become a peaceful park with beautiful architectural symbols.

 5. Summer Palace | 颐和园 Yíhéyuán